 As well as these strange and wonderful images, the titles also featured a pioneering piece of electronic music.
 Officially the composer was Ron Grainer, but he wasn’t very interested in the commission and simply scribbled the theme down and left it to the BBC to turn it into something useable.
 In stepped the wonderful Delia Derbyshire, unsung heroine of the BBC Radiophonic Workshop who, with only the crudest electronic equipment available, turned it into a little masterpiece.
 Ethereal yet propulsive, the original theme from Doctor Who is definitely one of my absolute favourite pieces of music and I’m glad to see that Delia Derbyshire is now receiving the acclaim she deserves from serious music critics.

-It’s ironic that I’ve now moved to Cardiff where new programmes of Doctor Who and its spin-off, the anagrammatic Torchwood, are made.
+It’s ironic that until earlier this year I used to live in Cardiff, where the newer episodes of Doctor Who and its spin-off, the anagrammatic Torchwood, are made.
 One of the great things about the early episodes of Doctor Who was that the technology simply didn’t exist to do very good special effects.
 The scripts were consequently very careful to let the viewers’ imagination do all the work.
 That’s what made it so good.
 I’m pleased that the more recent incarnations of this show also don’t go overboard on the visuals.
-Perhaps thats a conscious attempt to appeal to people who saw the old ones as well as those too young to have done so.
+Perhaps that’s a conscious attempt to appeal to people who saw the old ones as well as those too young to have done so.
 It’s just a pity the modern opening title music is so bad…